BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 It can be triggered by external events that awaken us from practicality into awareness and contemplation---by the failing or surprising equipment---so to speak.
 The feeling itself is not related to anything concrete.
 Instead, it is defined by an absence.
-It relates to the nothing---to the void.
+It relates to the nothing; to the void.
 When the noise no longer drowns out the inner voice, a dialogue with our own mortality begins.
-This is what these works depict but also can cause to the observing audience.
+This is what these works depict but can also cause to the observing audience.
 They are good examples of the struggle between *world* and *earth*.
 They are never semiotically exhausted or depleted, i.e., finally made totally intelligible.